Myers Recording Studio offers audio and HD video recording services for nearly 400 student recitals each academic year at Manhattan School of Music.

 Audio recording is available in Greenfield Hall, Myers Recital Hall, Mikowsky Hall, Pforzheimer Hall, Miller Recital Hall and the Bossi-Comelli Studio.

-HD video recording is available in Greenfield Hall, Miller Recital Hall and Mikowsky Recital Hall only.
+HD video recording and live streaming is available in Greenfield Hall, Miller Recital Hall and Mikowsky Recital Hall only.

 Myers Recording Studio cannot record recitals given off-campus, in Room 707, or in Rahm Hall.